zjshi/gt-pro/README.md

 ## Dependencies

 * Python3
+* pigz (Optional; A parallel implementation of gzip for modern multi-processor, multi-core machines; https://zlib.net/pigz/)
+* lbzip2 (Optional; A free, multi-threaded compression utility with support for bzip2 compressed file format; http://lbzip2.org/)
+* lz4 (Optional; Extremely Fast Compression algorithm; http://www.lz4.org)

+Note:

-Once compiled sucessfully, GT-Pro does not require many hard dependencies to run.
-It relies on Python3 for easy access and interface display.
+* Once compiled sucessfully, GT-Pro relies on Python3 for easy access and interface display.

-If you have input sequencing data in gzip, bzip2 and lz4 format, the following dependencies are required to help GT-Pro decode these files.
+* If you have input sequencing data in gzip, bzip2 and lz4 format, pigz, lbzip2 and lz4 are required to help GT-Pro better decode these files.
+GT-Pro will fall back to system default decompressor (e.g. gzip) if these depedencies not detected.
-* pigz (A parallel implementation of gzip for modern multi-processor, multi-core machines; https://zlib.net/pigz/)
-* lbzip2 (A free, multi-threaded compression utility with support for bzip2 compressed file format; http://lbzip2.org/)
-* lz4 (Extremely Fast Compression algorithm; http://www.lz4.org)

 ## Installation